pie-dao/basket-migrator/README.md

 ### Questions:
 - What is the purpose of the deadline in external functions?
-- The receive function has yet to be implemented
+- The bake script needs AMOUNT_OUT to be set

 ### Potential Improvements: